 Automated capture methods eliminate manual data entry while maintaining accuracy:

-- Smart detection: systems that log time based on the active window or file open on a user’s device.
+- Smart detection: Systems that log time based on the active window or file open on a user’s device.

-- Calendar integration: automatically converting scheduled meetings into time entries.
+- Calendar integration: Automatically converting scheduled meetings into time entries.

-- Task-based timers: one-click timers embedded directly within the activity card.
+- Task-based timers: One-click timers embedded directly within the activity card.

 This keeps data accurate while letting users review and tweak entries before submitting, automation with control.